 companies, consider using a cell phone or texting while driving the

-same as getting into an accident.
+same as getting into an accident and may charge you as such.

 |NJ Penalties for Use of a Cell Phone in a MV (car, truck etc.) 39:4-97.3